Esri/ggxf/README.md

 | GGXF-OGC-Toulouse-18-Nov-2019.pptx                      | Kelly, K.M. and R.M.
 Lott, 2019, Standard file format for the exchange of gridded geodetic data, OGC TC/PC Meeting, Toulouse, France, 12-18 November, 2019                                                                                                                                              |
 | IAGS-S-15-00075.pdf                                     | Kelly, K.M., R. Juergens, M. Kennedy, D. Burrows and R. Lott, 2015, A Standard File Format For Gridded Geodetic Data, Unpublished paper submitted to IAG Proceedings, 6th General Assembly of the International Union of Geodesy and Geophysics (IUGG), June 22 to July 2, 2015, Prague, Czech Republic |
 | sample_ggxf_nested_grid.cdl                             | Excerpt of CDL file created from a multi-resolution, nested NTv2 grid file and used to generate a binary NetCDF file (see text for details).                                                                                                                                                          |
+## Development History
+GGXF is an Esri research and development project to define a standardized format for the exchange